 Installing an M16 BCG in your AR-15 won’t convert it to full auto.
 That would require swapping out the trigger, disconnector, hammer, and safety selector lever.
 Full-auto BCGs and commercial BCGs perform exactly the same and they use the same parts.

-The only real noticeable difference and some won’t even notice, are the physical dimensions of the carrier itself.
+The only real noticeable difference some won’t even notice is the physical dimensions of the carrier itself.

 The slightly larger rear section of the M16 BCG allows it to work with an auto sear.
 The auto sear in an M16 works by allowing the full-auto bolt to lock and unlock continuously while the trigger remains depressed.

-The auto sear needs that extra steel on the bottom of the M16 bolt to properly function.
+The auto sear needs that extra steel on the bottom of the M16 bolt to function properly.
 Without it, the auto sear can’t be “tripped", thus allowing the hammer to cock and de-cock (firing rounds automatically) without pulling the trigger every time.

-In order for all this to happen, you need to have a lower receiver that is specifically designed for full auto functionality.
-Commercial lower receivers are not fabricated in a way to allow for the full-auto parts to be installed.
+In order for all this to happen, you need a lower receiver specifically designed for full auto functionality.
+Commercial lower receivers are not fabricated to allow for the full-auto parts to be installed.

 Is using an M16 bolt carrier group illegal?

 It is NOT illegal to use an M16 BCG in your AR-15.
 The M16 bolt carrier groups themselves are not regulated by any federal laws or ATF regulations.
-However, if you were to get your hands on a full-auto sear and full auto lower receiver parts kit, you’re going to have some explaining to do when the ATF comes knocking.
+However, if you get your hands on a full-auto sear and full-auto lower receiver parts kit, you’re going to have some explaining to do when the ATF comes knocking.

 Is Nitride Good for BCG?

-Nitride, also known as Melonite or Salt Bath Nitride (SBN), is a heat-treating process that creates a hardened surface by diffusing nitrogen into the metal surface.
-The resulting metal surface is extremely smooth and hard which makes it highly resistant to wear and corrosion whether this is your home defense AR-15 or your professional duty rifle.
+Nitride, or Melonite or Salt Bath Nitride (SBN), is a heat-treating process that creates a hardened surface by diffusing nitrogen into the metal surface.
+The resulting metal surface is extremely smooth and hard, which makes it highly resistant to wear and corrosion, whether this is your home defense AR-15 or your professional duty rifle.

 The primary benefit of the nitride heat-treating process is that it does not require chrome lining of the gas key or internal areas of the bolt carrier itself, keeping manufacturing costs down.
 Additionally, the smooth finish requires less lubricating oil and is easier to clean.

-Bolt carrier groups are subjected to immense amounts of pressure, heat, and friction.
-The pressure is somewhere on the magnitude of tens of thousands of pounds per square inch.
+Bolt carrier groups are subjected to immense pressure, heat, and friction.
+The pressure is tens of thousands of pounds per square inch.

-If any part of the bolt carrier group components contain microscopic cracks created during the manufacturing process, then using that BCG could result in a catastrophic failure to the firearm and possibly the shooter.
-To ensure this doesn’t happen, all Faxon bolt carrier groups undergo a magnetic particle inspection.
+If any of the bolt carrier group components contain microscopic cracks created during the manufacturing process, using that BCG could result in a catastrophic failure of the firearm and possibly the shooter.
+All Faxon bolt carrier groups undergo a magnetic particle inspection to ensure this doesn’t happen.

 During an MPI test, the BCG is placed inside a magnetic field, usually created with two electromagnets.
 A liquid solution containing magnetic particles is then applied to the steel.
 The magnetic particles will adhere themselves to any cracks or tiny imperfections that are on or just below the surface.